jfgarcia268/vlocity-es_devops_tools/README.md

 ## vlocityestools:clean:objects

-Delets SObjet(s) from org Defined File.
+Delets SObjects from org defined by File.
 WHERE can be specified

 Sample File: